 A "gunlock" is the trigger lockwork mechanism.
-Bellesiles emphasizes that gunlocks were very complex to make, and claims that there were none made in America until the 1840s.
+Bellesiles emphasizes that gunlocks were very complex to make, and claims that American gunmakers were unable to make gunlocks before the Revolution.
+He also claims that were few made in America until Samuel Colt freed American makers "from the long-term dependence of all American gunmakers on English locks" in the middle of the nineteenth century.

 While gun locks were indeed imported in large numbers from Britain during the colonial and early Republic periods, they were made in the United States as well, at least in small quantities.
-We still have examples such as a late flint gunlock made by P.A. & S. Small of York, Pennsylvania.
-Robert McCormick advertised for "Lock forgers, lock filers" among another "Gun-Smiths wanted" in the Pennsylvania Herald and York General Advertiser of May 25, 1798.
-Daniel Sweitzer advertised for mechanics to work at his "Gun Lock Manufactory" in a Lancaster, Pennsylvania newspaper on August 23, 1808.
-120 smallest part of a gun, could be produced so efficiently in Britain, that they justified importation instead of domestic manufacture.
+We still have examples such as a late flint lockwork made by P.A. & S. Small of York, Pennsylvania.
+Robert McCormick advertised for "Lock forgers, lock filers" among other "Gun-Smiths wanted" in the Pennsylvania Herald and York General Advertiser of May 25,